kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

 cryptographic signature produced by a cryptographic device, such as an HSM.
 In fact, many HSM support both PKCS#11 and U2F.

+In its [current usage](https://developers.yubico.com/U2F/), there are two fundamental differences between PKCS#11 and U2F:

+1. U2F is meant to complement username/password authentication with a second form authentication.
+2. U2F is meant to perform authentication after TLS handshake is completed.

-U2F can readily be used against many OpenID providers, including Google, GitHub, GitLab and others.
-However, even with strong authentication using OpenID, it is still desirable to allow private key authentication to the Kubernetes cluster in break-glass scenarios.
+As a result, U2F can readily be used against many OpenID providers, including Google, GitHub, GitLab and others.
+However, even with strong authentication using OpenID, it is still desirable to allow private key authentication during TLS handshake to the Kubernetes cluster in break-glass scenarios.